TOTAL MAJOR HOURS: 120

 Concentration Core: 1 course; 4 credit hours

-Select a minimum of three (3) courses from of the following list and/or chose unused courses from the concentration core section above.
+Select a minimum of three courses from the following list.

 *Registration in Selected Topics courses requires prior Departmental approval.